Each site has a home directory that lives somewhere on our network, called the site root. Inside the site root, there are several subdirectories:

 - private

-- This directory is yours to use for personal files that you do not want accessible via the web at all.
-For example, if you're building a custom C++ CGI script, it would be appropriate to put the source code in this directory.
+- This directory is yours to use for files that you do not want accessible via the web at all.
+For example, if you're compiling a custom C++ or Go application, putting the source code in this directory would be appropriate.
 This directory is also your "home" directory for Unix shell purposes.

 - protected